SDA-SE/cluster-image-scanner/docs/user/scans/README.md

 When a finding is detected, the first step is to perform an analysis.
 The following treatments can be used for this:

 - Avoidance: Remove the component with the threat/vulnerability.
-- Mitigation: Patch a vulnerability.
+- Mitigation: Patch a vulnerable component.
 In DefectDojo, vulnerabilities are automatically closed after the next scan report.
 - Acceptance: Accept a vulnerability.
 In DefectDojo, the vulnerability needs to be manually marked as Accepted.
 - False Positive: The finding doesn't apply.
 In DefectDojo, the vulnerability can be manually marked as False Positive.